jackiehyho/portfolio2024-final/src/content/portfolio/campsite.md

 After the 3D Canvas has loaded, you can use 2 fingers or a mouse to orbit the 3D Space horizontally.

-## Why 3D Interaction?
-3D interaction adds a very novel experience that is not available currently in a lot of websites.
-This novelty makes the web experience more memorible, which can lead to better user retention and shareability .

 ## Performance
 I originally wanted to have 3D interactive elements as a homepage hero but opted against it as it severaly affected the performance load of the website.
 This defeated the purpose of building this in Astro to begin with.